L.G. Balfour Company: Sale of fraternity division

 In 2009, the American Achievement Corporation dropped its Taylor Publishing yearbook brand in order to consolidate its yearbook operations under the stronger Balfour brand.

 Lloyd Balfour was initiated to the York Rite of Freemasonry, till his elevation to the highest degree of Grand Master.

+In 2021, American Achievement Corporation declared Chapter 11 bankruptcy, and was rebranded into Balfour & Co. in October 2021.